datamindedacademy/better-infrastructure-management-with-terraform/05_count_for_each/README.md

 1. Use these lists in combination with the `count` argument to deploy the notebooks.
 What happens when you re-order the lists and apply again?
 2. Convert the lists into a map structure and use `for_each` instead.
 Why is this often a better solution than `count`?
-3. Create a yaml or csv file containing the notebook configuration information for each data scientist, and use some of the [built-in functions](https://www.terraform.io/docs/language/functions/index.html) of Terraform to parse the file and
+3. Create a yaml or csv file containing the notebook configuration information for each data scientist, and use some of the [built-in functions](https://www.terraform.io/docs/language/functions/index.html) of Terraform to parse the file and create a succesful `terraform plan`.
+You don't need to apply the resources (think about the climate!).

+HINT: to debug reading in and transforming the data in your yaml/csv/txt file into a map or list, you can make use of the `terraform console`, which gives you an interactive REPL in which you can test HCL code.